expressjs/expressjs.com/4x/en/api/res-status.md

-Chainable alias of node's `res.statusCode`.
 Use this method to set the HTTP status for the response.
+It is a chainable alias of Node's [response.statusCode](http://nodejs.org/api/http.html#http_response_statuscode).

 ```js
 res.status(403).end();